thc2125/uRobo/README.txt

      documentation

    PYTHON3 PACKAGE REQUIREMENTS:
        These can be found in requirements.txt.
 They can be installed with the
        command:

-       pip3 install -r requirements.txt
+           pip3 install -r requirements.txt --user

+       There may be an issue with pysptk requiring numpy before installation is allowed.
+Install numpy first, then try the command again.

 QUICKSTART:
     All the below commands are expected to be run from the 'uRobo' root directory.